 1. The quickest way is to use a net.
 However, nets are not easy to obtain, and they require skill to use.
 If you’re fortunate enough to have an animal shelter or Animal Control Department with the time, staff, and willingness, they’re the ones for the job.
 They have the equipment and the expertise.
 So start your rescue using the telephone.
 Animal Control will be listed in the phone book under city or county services.
 If they won’t send someone, call your local humane society or SPCA.
 It’s possible that they can offer you some suggestions or even some person-power.
 If you have a House Rabbit Society chapter near you, they may also have some help to offer.

 2. If your requests for help leave you back where you started, your next option is to get hold of a humane trap.
 These can often be rented from the shelter or animal control.
 In many areas, you can rent them from commercial companies.
 Check the phone directory under “traps.”
+Or, you can buy one with no other animal scents on it at a hardware store.
 The best trap has openings at both ends, so that before it’s sprung it looks like a wire tunnel.
 Rabbits are less reluctant to enter if it looks like it’s got more than one way out.

 Some skill is required in setting the control on the trap so that it springs at a fairly light touch from the rabbit’s foot.
 Practice using the controls at home until you get a sense of how they work.
 You can, in effect, make the trip-plate bigger by setting a piece of cardboard on top of it, and putting the bait on that.
 Use something with a strong, tempting (to a rabbit) aroma as bait.
 Bananas are a good first choice.
 Next would be grated carrot, as grating tends to release a stronger smell.
 Drape a sheet over the whole trap.
 This will make it less scary to enter and less stressful for the bunny once he’s inside.
 Place the trap in a shady, somewhat secluded spot, for the same reasons.
 You must check the trap at least every 4-6 hours.
 All your good intentions will be wasted if the rabbit dies of stress/shock from being trapped in the trap.